Mother’s Day High Tea, QVB Tea Room

 QTea Mother’s Day High Tea, QT Sydney

-That’s Zumbo, as in Adriano Zumbo, King of the Macaron.
-Not Zumba – the dance exercise class that had most of us in a spin (literally) pre-Covid.
-Whilst you may not be whittling your waist at QTea Mother’s Day High Tea, thanks to a menu that includes Strawberry and Lychee Cake, Apple and Rose Tarte Tatin, not to mention a handful of ‘Zumbarons’ – you’ll certainly be indulging your senses.
+That’s Zumbo, as in Adriano Zumbo, King of the Macaron, not Zumba – the dance exercise class that had most of us in a spin (literally) pre-Covid.
+Whilst you may not be whittling your waist at QTea Mother’s Day High Tea, thanks to a menu that includes Japanese Miso Chicken Rolls, Rose Tarte Tatin, not to mention a handful of ‘Zumbarons’ – you’ll certainly be indulging your senses.

 This moody hotel of dark-hues and opulent jewel-tones screams playful glamour.
-It’s a grown-up experience with a DJ in the corner spinning sexy beats and a Champagne trolley (get out of here) to make you or your mum’s Great Gatsby dreams come true.
+It’s a grown-up experience with a DJ in the corner spinning sexy beats and a free flowing Perrier-Jouët champers option (get out of here) to make you or your mum’s Great Gatsby dreams come true.
 Got a fur-baby too?
 This is one of the few pet-friendly hotels in the CBD so bring Bowser along for the ride.

 QT Sydney | 49 Market St, Sydney 2000 | (02) 8962 5900

-Got a high tea experience that you loved?
+Got a high tea experience that you love?
 Let us know – leave a comment below or email us at info@theinnerwestmums.com.au so we can add it to our list.

 doreenmillena